 SO What is Brigaid?

 Brigaid was founded by Dan Giusti, the former head chef of one of the world’s top restaurants, Noma, in Copenhagen.
-After our first year of operations, we are now a growing Brigaid of people dedicated to transform school food.
+After our first year of operations, we are now a growing Brigaid of people dedicated to transforming school food.

 You can learn more about our team here.